deivshon/mullvad-relay-change/README.md

     ae
     us

-Note that right now cities can not be included in the script constraints.
+Note that right now cities can not be included in the custom relay constraints

 Finally, to make sure the right countries and/or servers are being selected, you can use the `--verbose` argument to make the script show the available countries and servers after the filtering done using the selected constraints